OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-01.md

 ## 1 Peter 1:16

-for it is written: “You shall be holy, for I am holy.”
+for it is stated: “You shall be holy, for I am holy.”

 ## 1 Peter 1:17